tanifhowlader/frigatebird-chla-analysis/README.md

 Processing: Unreliable records with missing or duplicated coordinates were removed; timestamps were formatted into POSIXct.
 No environmental variables are appended yet.

 frigatebird_tracks_combined.rds
-Description: This version may combine multiple cleaned GPS datasets from different deployments or tags into a single master file.
+Description: Combined cleaned GPS datasets from multiple birds into one master file.

-Contents: A merged dataset of multiple birds with standardized field names and consistent time zones.
+Contents: A merged dataset with standardized fields and time zones.

-Purpose: Useful for performing cross-individual comparisons or large-scale spatial analysis.
+Purpose: Enables cross-individual comparisons or population-level analyses.

 chlorophyll_download.nc
-Description: A NetCDF file containing daily surface chlorophyll-a concentrations over the spatial and temporal extent of the frigatebird tracks.
+Description: A NetCDF file containing daily surface chlorophyll-a concentrations across the tracking domain.

-Source: MODIS Aqua ocean color dataset via the ERDDAP server (erdMBchlamday_LonPM180).
+Source: MODIS Aqua ocean color product via ERDDAP (erdMBchlamday_LonPM180).

-Download Method: Downloaded using the rxtracto_3D() function from the rerddapXtracto R package, specifying the bounding box and date range of the bird movements.
+Download Method: Downloaded using the rxtracto_3D() function from rerddapXtracto, using the bounding box and time span of bird movements.

-Usage: Used as an input to spatially extract chlorophyll values at each GPS point using the raster::extract() function.
+Usage: Serves as the source for extracting chlorophyll-a values at each GPS coordinate.

 frigatebird_tracks_with_chla.rds
-Description: Final enriched tracking dataset, with chlorophyll-a concentrations appended to each bird location.
+Description: Final enriched dataset with chlorophyll-a values appended to each bird tracking location.

-Contents: All columns from the cleaned dataset plus a new column: chla (chlorophyll-a concentration at that location and month).
+Contents: All columns from the cleaned tracks plus a new column chla (chlorophyll-a concentration).

 Processing Steps:

-Each GPS point was matched to a raster layer by month (MonthDate).

-The chlorophyll value was extracted from the MODIS raster stack (chlorophyll_download.nc) using the bird's latitude and longitude.

-Results were added to the frigatebird.tracks dataframe.
+GPS timestamps rounded to monthly resolution (MonthDate)

+MODIS raster layers matched by date

+Chlorophyll values extracted by coordinate

+Data appended to the original track records

 License
 MIT License.
 See LICENSE.md for details.